 Endoscopic Ultrasound (EUS)

 With increased access to endoscopy, NETs in the stomach, duodenum, and rectum are increasingly incidentally detected on upper endoscopy and colonoscopy.
-Patients are frequently asymptomatic without any symptoms referable to the a NET (i.e. non-functional).
+Patients are frequently asymptomatic without any symptoms referable to the NET (i.e. non-functional).
 EUS has also been used to survey patients at increased risk of developing pancreatic NETs.
 For example, patients with multiple endocrine neoplasia (MEN).
-They are also frequently used in conjunction with biopsies using fine needle aspiration (FNA) guided by EUS.
+They are also frequently used in conjunction with biopsies using fine-needle aspiration (FNA) guided by EUS.